RobertForristall/community-wiki/docs/github-guidelines/branches.md

     - Example: Implementing issue number `1` with description `create login page` has a branch named something like `1-login-page`

 These methods of branch management will ensure that everyone knows what different branches contain and where to merge changes into as development on different projects progresses.

+To create new branches please use the [checkout](../git-commands/checkout.md) git command.